tanmaymarkanday/Recruitment_mock_project/README.md

 # Recruitment Mock Project

-This is a mock project simulating a virtual campus recruitment drive.
+This is a mock project simulating a virtual US staffing recruitment drive.
 It involves sourcing candidates, evaluating them using a screening rubric, and shortlisting the top profiles based on specific criteria.

 ---